Horizontal $p$-adic $L$-functions: Horizontal Norm Relations for Modular Symbols

-The above proof of Proposition \ref{prop:norm-relations} has the advantage of being true for any $\GL_2$-newform (including non-cohomological forms). \end{remark} Key to our applications is a formula due to Birch and Stevens which yields a relation between additive and multiplicative twists.
+Key to our applications is a formula due to Birch and Stevens which yields a relation between additive and multiplicative twists.
 Recall that we define for a Dirichlet character $\chi\modulo q$ the $L$-function of $f$ twisted by $\chi$ as

+and elsewhere by analytic continuation.
+We denote by $f\otimes \chi$ the newform corresponding to the automorphic representation $\pi_f\otimes \chi$, where $\pi_f$ denotes the automorphic representation corresponding to the newform $f$ of level $N$.
+The level of $f\otimes \chi$ divides $Nq$.
+The Fourier coefficients of the twisted newform $f\otimes \chi$ satisfies for $\ell$ prime not dividing $Nq$ that